GuideNepalInsuranceTerm InsuranceLife InsurancePersonal Finance

 A short, repeatable process:

-- Decide your sum assured first.
+1. Decide the sum assured first.
 10–15× annual income, minus savings, plus loans.
 Write the number down.

-- Get quotes for pure term — explicitly.
-Call the agent and use the words: "I want pure term, no return of premium, the sum assured I need is Rs X, and the term is Y years."
-If they redirect to "but ROP is better" — listen, then ask for both quotes side-by-side.
+2. Ask for pure term quotes, in plain words.
+Call the agent and say: "I want pure term, no return of premium, sum assured Rs X, term Y years."
+If they redirect to "but ROP is better," hear them out, then ask for both quotes side-by-side.

-- Compare three insurers minimum.
+3. Compare three insurers minimum.
 LIC Nepal Amulya Jeevan + Sun Nepal Life Nabikaran Myadi + one of (MetLife DPP, SuryaJyoti Surakchya Kawach).
-The premium spread between insurers is usually larger than the spread between similar products from the same insurer.
+The premium spread between insurers is usually wider than the spread between similar products from the same insurer.

-- Buy from the cheapest pure-term option that meets your sum assured need.
+5. Buy the cheapest pure-term option that hits your sum-assured need.
 If pure term cannot reach your number (LIC caps at Rs 1 crore), stack with an ROP-style plan or a second insurer to fill the gap.

 What about the "term insurance from India" question

 Briefly: a Nepali resident cannot legally buy an Indian online term plan to cover Nepali income.
-Indian insurers underwrite to Indian residents; cross-border claims are messy and Foreign Exchange Management Act issues compound that.
+Indian insurers underwrite to Indian residents; cross-border claims get messy, and Foreign Exchange Management Act issues compound that.
 The Indian premium examples above are useful as a benchmark for what efficient pure-term should cost.
 Your actual purchase has to be from an NIA-licensed insurer in Nepal.

 Tracking premiums in Kharchapatra